ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {::boilerplate bcp14-tagged}

-In this document, we use the term "UDP proxy" to refer to the HTTP server that acts upon the client's UDP tunnelling request to open a UDP socket to a target server, and generates the response to this request.
+In this document, we use the term "UDP proxy" to refer to the HTTP server that acts upon the client's UDP tunneling request to open a UDP socket to a target server and that generates the response to this request.
 If there are HTTP intermediaries (as defined in {{Section 3.7 of HTTP}}) between the client and the UDP proxy, those are referred to as "intermediaries" in this document.